acbraith/forex_trading/README.md

 Various approaches have been experimented with for training these sub-models, including some traditional supervised learning approaches as well as effective searches over the parameter space; random search, evolutionary search and simulated annealing are all implemented here.

-The code first preprocesses tick data from [here](http://www.histdata.com/download-free-forex-historical-data/?/ascii/1-minute-bar-quotes/EURUSD), placed in a `EURUSD` directory (see source code for filenames etc).
+The code first preprocesses tick data from [here](http://www.histdata.com/download-free-forex-historical-data/?/ascii/1-minute-bar-quotes/EURUSD), `.csv` files placed in a `EURUSD` directory.
 This is then chunked up and used for train/test.

 The model preprocesses data it is given by taking diffs between OHLCs, and by using some technical indicators (the parameters for these are included in the model parameter search).

-So far I am still not happy with the results.